In Good Taste

 Jumbo Seafood: This Pikesville spot has been around for years, making a name for itself in the Northwestern suburbs as a go-to for diners with cravings for classic dishes and sushi rolls.
 As its name signifies, the portions are hefty, so don’t expect to finish without leftovers.
 Favorites include scallops with ginger and scallion sauce, chicken and string beans, hot and sour soup, and house-made lo-mein.
 48 E. Sudbrook Lane, Pikesville.
 410-602-1441

-Kung Fu 12 Szechuan House: This BYOB spot in the former home of Lutherville’s Szechuan House—which recently reopened at 2159 York Road—boasts a menu inspired by authentic Szechuan ingredients.
+Kung Fu 12 Szechuan House: This BYOB spot in the former home of Lutherville’s Szechuan House—which now operates at 2159 York Road—boasts a menu inspired by authentic Szechuan ingredients.
 Start things off with orders of scallion pancakes or cheese wontons before digging in to entrees like shredded pork with spicy garlic sauce, moo shoo, or classic mapo tofu.
 1427 York Road, Lutherville.
 410-825-8181

 The Orient: This Perry Hall favorite offers hearty bowls of steamy soups, crunchy egg rolls, and a pages-long list of shareable entrees.
 You can’t go wrong with the orange chicken, crispy beef, Mongolian pork, or lo mein noodles with mixed vegetables.
 9545 Belair Rd.
 Nottingham.
 410-256-8100